fr0gger/Awesome-GPT-Agents/README.md

 🌟 If you enjoy this content, consider following me: [@fr0gger_](https://x.com/fr0gger_)

 ## Basic Guidelines
-There is some specific keywords that triggers some actions from GPTS, here are some of them to maximize the use:
+There is some specific keywords that trigger some actions from GPTS; here are some of them to maximize their use:
 * "Retrieve": used to retrieve some information available in the knowledge.
 * "Based on your knowledge": used to retrieve some information available in the knowledge.
 * "Generate": used to trigger code interpreter.